‘HE WAS A WISE MAN WHO INVENTED BEER’ – PLATO

 British Oak is another delightful addition to the beer scene and is the perfect neighbourhood hangout for Stirchley residents.
 A traditional boozer with a twist, expect beer (and lots of it) and a rather large and splendid outdoor seating area for catching those ever-essential rays.
 Top up your pint and then go top up your Vitamin D levels.
 We’ve heard the food there is pretty ace too.
 Just saying.
 Onwards, for beer and for glory!

-IB deal: 10% off food and £1 off cocktails
+IB deal: £1 off cocktails

 Bonus Beer Garden: The Boot Inn